openAgile/CommitStream.Web/doc/api.md

 There are two ways you can query for commits inside CommitStream:

-* By Workitem -- fetch commits that are associated with one or more Workitem numbers
+* Query By Workitem -- fetch commits that are associated with one or more Workitem numbers
-* By Team -- fetch all commits, even those without Workitem mentions, that are made by a specific team
+* Query By Team -- fetch all commits, even those without Workitem mentions, that are made by a specific team

 # Query by Wokritem